TsLu1s/MLimputer/README.md

 ## MLimputer - Null Imputation Framework

-The first needed step after importing the package is to load a dataset (split it) and define your choosen imputation model.
+The first needed step after importing the package is to load a dataset (split it) and define your choosen imputation model in`fit_imput` function.
-The model options for imputate the missing data in your dataset are following:
+The imputate model options for handling the missing data in your dataset are the following:
 * `RandomForest`
 * `ExtraTrees`
 * `GBR`